 JMC: Those who know you know your career is thriving.
-In fact, I’d be willing to bet that your earnings meet or exceed a lot of talent who have much higher profiles in the business.
+In fact, I’d be willing to bet that your earnings meet or exceed a lot of talent with much higher business profiles.
 How did you get to where you are?

 RICK: I started off with confidence and a few local clients in my pocket but surely not nearly enough to live on.
-I had a V123 membership while still in radio and landed my first regular client back then and they are still with me today and invoiced this week.
-Armed with plenty of actual spots completed I went to the Pay-to-Play sites full time and did the deal…we are talking October 2011 and so head long I went into auditions all day long.
-Let me say not a lot of fancy gear at all back then, just a cheap AT microphone a Presonus $99 interface and the computer on hand with Adobe Audition.
-That corner downstairs started to take shape using second hand office furniture, room divider panels to make my space smaller, and then I pinned foam to the ceiling and the walls, (no it was not Auralex,) just eggshell looking foam from a surplus supply joint.
+I had a V123 membership while still in radio and landed my first regular client back then they are still with me today and invoiced this week.
+Armed with plenty of actual spots completed I went to the Pay-to-Play sites full time and did the deal…we are talking October 2011 and so headlong I went into auditions all day long.
+Let me say not a lot of fancy gear back then, just a cheap AT microphone a Presonus $99 interface, and the computer on hand with Adobe Audition.
+That corner downstairs started to take shape using second-hand office furniture, and room divider panels to make my space smaller, and then I pinned foam to the ceiling and the walls, (no it was not Auralex,) just eggshell-looking foam from a surplus supply joint.
 As time progressed so did my studio gear as I added a channel strip and a new microphone along the way, (plus some real fancy foam.)
 Now I have grown to a great space with wonderful gear and all the toys.
-Speaking of all the toys briefly, most are overkill and to answer the question posed above regarding gear I will say I’ve learned that a clean microphone sound into your editor is really all you need.
+Speaking of all the toys briefly, most are overkill, and to answer the question posed above regarding gear, I will say I’ve learned that a clean microphone sound into your editor is really all you need.

 JMC: What’s the core work that drives your business?
 Does a single genre stand out?

 RICK: I always look for repeat business opportunities.
-The goal for me is always catching fish that are willing to just jump in the boat automatically weekly or monthly or even a few times a year.
-I provide ego free customer service.
+The goal for me is always to catch fish that are willing to just jump in the boat automatically weekly or monthly or even a few times a year.
+I provide ego-free customer service.
 Do not dismiss that last sentence as many VO folks do.
-We are a purely service business.
-The client can choose anyone they like and we all do business with people we like.
+We are a pure service business.
+The client can choose anyone they like, and we all do business with people we like.
 Core work for me is just about anything they are willing to pay for right?
-A car lot in Spokane’s Mega-Sale, a business seminar announcer guy in Aruba, political ad running in Florida, two cool toy commercials for the Battle-Bots, 40 CTA tags, a concert spot read for a promoter in New Jersey, LFL Films story series, small market furniture store TV 30.
+A car lot in Spokane’s Mega-Sale, a business seminar announcer guy in Aruba, a political ad running in Florida, two cool toy commercials for the Battle-Bots, 40 CTA tags, a concert spot read for a promoter in New Jersey, LFL Films story series, small market furniture store TV 30.
 That was today.

-JMC: What would you say to people who see non-broadcast narration as non-glamorous or less exciting that commercials and character work?
+JMC: What would you say to people who see non-broadcast narration as non-glamorous or less exciting than commercials and character work?

 RICK: Glamorous?
-Sitting here in the house 4-5 hours a day is supposed to be glamorous?
+Sitting here in the house for 4-5 hours a day is supposed to be glamorous?

 RICK: Up early and straight to the email and V123 outbox.
-First I look for my agents auditions requests and then I do the worst thing by looking at those damn V123 review stars…….yes each morning starts that way.
-Quick note to you the reader from a friend, don’t look at the reviews just send and forget, BUT much easier to suggest than it is to do.
+First I look for my agent’s auditions requests and then I do the worst thing by looking at those damn V123 review stars…….yes each morning starts that way.
+A quick note to you the reader from a friend, don’t look at the reviews just send and forget, BUT much easier to suggest than it is to do.
 When they want you they will email and not before.
-A quick perusal of the Voice 123 auditions the Luxembourg folks already visited while I was asleep and then a review of the days plan.
+A quick perusal of the Voice 123 auditions the Luxembourg folks already visited while I was asleep and then a review of the day’s plan.
 Next, it’s not smart to warm up with an audition but I do that as well.
-The day then unfolds based on customer urgency with a mix in of auditions that look good as they pop into the inbox and pumping out paid for audio.
-I try to not let things sit around so when work is booked it takes a priority in my head to get it done now, because you don’t invoice until you hit send.
-Unless it is an on-going deal or something that will take some real time I get it all done daily.
+The day then unfolds based on customer urgency with a mix-in of auditions that look good as they pop into the inbox and pump out paid-for audio.
+I try to not let things sit around so when work is booked it takes a priority in my head to get it done now because you don’t invoice until you hit send.
+Unless it is an ongoing deal or something that will take some real time I get it all done daily.
 My goal is to send out invoices every day.
 Lunch is important.
 I’m benefiting from “Lucky Lunch Tuesday and Wednesday.”
 I tend to get confirmation emails during those meals…so get out for a good meal and book jobs.